dots logo Chapter 3 - Integumentary System

 4. Urticaria

-8. What is the name of the condition where the skin becomes red and swollen due to an allergic reaction?
+37. What is the name of the condition where the skin becomes red and swollen due to an infection?

 4. Psoriasis

-12. What is the name of the condition where nails become thick and discolored?
+38. What is the name of the condition where the skin loses elasticity and sags due to aging?

 1. Melanoma

-13. What is the name of the condition where the skin becomes yellowish due to a buildup of bilirubin?
+41. What is the name of the condition where hair falls out due to damage to hair follicles?

-16. What is the name of the condition where skin becomes dry and itchy?
+42. What is the name of the condition where the skin becomes red and inflamed due to contact with an irritant?

 1. Rosacea